 Carry on along the river a little bit and you’ll see Shakespeare’s Globe Theatre.

 And this is embarrassing but (for the only time on this walk) you’ll have to double back on yourself very slightly.
 I know, the ultimate betrayal; but still not quite as bad as the one poor Hamlet was struck with.

 Then it’s over Millennium Bridge:

-Until, you reach St. Paul’s Cathedral!
+Until you reach St. Paul’s Cathedral!

-Time to walk along Cannon Street…
+Then it’s time to walk along Cannon Street…

 …until you get to The Monument!